 Fatal if allowed to progress...

 Glucose is the “simple” sugar that the body uses for fuel to run its various functions.
-Table
+Table sugar, or

-considered “complex” carbohydrates because they have many more components and take longer to be broken down.
+carbohydrates because they have many more components and take longer to be broken down.
 The

 body uses glucose as its primary energy sources fatty Acids, for example, which the body accesses by

 breaking glucose in the blood is lower than normal, the brain function is the first to show signs.
 The

 liver is responsible for manufacturing glucose and for storing it in a usable form, for release into the

 blood stream as needed.
 Muscle tissues store some of the important materials used in this process.

 Therefore, a serious liver abnormality or insufficient muscle mass may make it difficult for the body

 ~ CAUSE ~

 Hypoglycemia can occur without warning when a puppy goes to a new home, misses a meal, or does

 ~ SYMPTOMS ~

-Signs of an attack are depression, weakness, confusion, wobbly gait, frothing or drooling from
+Signs of an attack are depression, weakness, confusion, wobbly gait, frothing or drooling from the

-body may soon appear the same way.
+appear the same way.
 The teeth may be clamped tightly together.
 A check of the gums will show

 them to be pale, almost a grayish white in color rather than a healthy bright pink.

 Puppy slows down, Acts listless.
 Puppy may begin to tremble or shiver, trembling is followed by a

 blank stare.
 Puppy may then lie on his side.

 The puppy can go into shock, convulsions, seizures, or coma which can result in death if not cared for

 ~ HOW ARE SMALL BREEDS MORE PRONE? ~

-Puppies of very small and toy breeds of dogs have characteristics that make them more prone to
+Puppies of very small and toy breeds of dogs have characteristics that make them more prone to the

-any breed are more likely to develop hypoglycemia than adults, because their skeletal muscle mass and liver size
+are more likely to develop hypoglycemia than adults, because their skeletal muscle mass and liver size

 are smaller and brain size, larger, in proportion to the rest of their body.
 Therefore, there is less

 adequate glucose in order to function.
 In small toy breeds, this discrepancy is more pronounced.